yuloh/blog/content/posts/server-side-templating-with-tsx.md

 console.log(<Hello name={{first: 'Matt', last: 'Allan'}}/>);
 ```

-If the component accepts children the children will be included in the props as `children`.  children is an Array of already-serialized HTML strings.
+If the component accepts children the children will be included in the props as `children`.  the children prop is an Array of already-serialized HTML strings.
 This allows you to easily compose components, similar to how you would use partials in handlebars.

 ```typescript
 import * as h from 'vhtml';